-Requirements

-- Standardize the approach to ensuring that the BEAD's cyber-security and supply-chain risk management (SCRM) requirements are met (Telecommunication Industry Association).
-Ensure that a subgrantee's SCS 9001 certification - a standard focused on the information and communications technology (ICT) supply chain created by the Telecommunications Industry Association (TIA) - will satisfy the security requirements of the BEAD NOFO.
-(Telecommunication Industry Association) - 2.
+Requirements 1.
+Standardize the approach to ensuring that the BEAD's cyber-security and supply-chain risk management (SCRM) requirements are met (Telecommunication Industry Association).
+Ensure that a subgrantee's SCS 9001 certification - a standard focused on the information and communications technology (ICT) supply chain created by the Telecommunications Industry Association (TIA) 1.
+2. 3.
+4. Telecommunications Industry Association (TIA) - will satisfy the security requirements of the BEAD NOFO. ( Telecommunication Industry Association ) 5. i 2.
 Remove semi-annual reporting requirements.

 (USTelecom)